twak/winsyn_metadata/README.md

 Available from the [Kaust datastore](https://repository.kaust.edu.sa/):

 * _photos_
-    * The photos in JPG format
+    * The photos in jpg format and raw format.
+    * the file size is around 4Tb.
     <!--- * Any GPS tracks recorded during photo creation.
 These have assorted names.  (no current plan to release these) -->
     * The photographers were provided with this [guidance document](https://docs.google.com/document/d/1_wCHtkXmdSMRhZUC7USt_LlgJ8gygK6s6dNCVQnCpM8/edit).
 A minority of the freelance photographers did not follow this document - these were largely deleted during cropping.
-    * The uncompressed RAW photos are also be here in the same folder as the JPGs.
 <!-- Due to the large size, the RAW images are available only upon demand.
 Currently this involves sending a USB harddisk and FedEx box to Kaust and we'll clone the dataset and return it to you.
 Please contact us to discuss this option! (now on globus) -->

 Available from this [metadata repository](https://github.com/twak/winsyn_metadata):